Svika Pick: Television career

-From 2005–2009, Pick was one of the judges for the singing reality show Kokhav Nolad (the Israeli version of Pop Idol) that aired on Channel 2.
+From 2005 to 2009, Pick was one of the judges for the singing reality show Kokhav Nolad (the Israeli version of Pop Idol) that aired on Channel 2.

 In 2005, Pick starred in the docu-reality series HaMaestro that aired on Bip and followed the daily lives of him and his family.

-In 2009, the musical drama series Tamid Oto Chalom aired on HOT 3.
+In 2009, the musical drama series Tamid Oto Chalom ("Always the same dream") aired on HOT 3.
 Pick's songs were used for its title and soundtrack, and he guest starred in one of the episodes.